jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 this in mind it is a high priority to design a public API for Oboe which is concise, simple and resembles other commonly used tools.

+jQuery is by far the most popular library for AJAX today.
-To pursue good developer ergonomics I will study successful libraries and adapt facets of their APIs.
-Over time well-liked libraries have refined their APIs.
-If Oboe's API is made similar to common tools only minimal modification should be required to switch existing projects to streaming http.
-For the most common use cases, it should be possible to create a library with a close functional equivalence that can be used as a direct drop-in replacement.
-Used in this way, no progressive loading would be done but it opens the door for the project taking up the library to be refactored towards a progressive model over time.
-By imitating existing APIs we allow adoption as a series of small, easily manageable steps rather than a single leap.
-This is especially helpful for teams wishing to adopt this project working under Scrum because all tasks must be self-contained and fit within a fairly short timeframe.
+If Oboe's API is made similar to common tools, a lesser modification should be required to switch existing projects to streaming http.
+For some common use cases it should be possible to create an API with a close enough equivalence to popular tools that it can be used as a direct drop-in replacement.
+Although when used in this way no progressive loading would be enacted, when refactoring towards a goal the first step is often to create a new expression of the same thing [@cleancode p.
+212].
+By giving basic support for
+non-progressive downloading, the door is open for apps to incrementally refactor towards a progressive expression.
+Allowing adoption as a series of small, easily manageable steps rather than a single leap is especially helpful for teams working under Scrum because all work must fit within a fairly short timeframe.

-jQuery's basic call style for making an AJAX GET request follows:
+jQuery's basic call style for making an AJAX GET request is as follows:

 ~~~~ {.javascript}
 jQuery.ajax("resources/shortMessage.txt")